Slyack/allumeria-translator/README.md

     -pathlist                : Display the currently set file paths for default, translated, and output files.
     -overwrite               : Set the output file path to be the same as the translated file.
                                All modifications from updates will be applied directly to the translated file.
+    -backup                  : Create a new backup of the current output file

     Translation Management:
     -check                   : Compare default and translated files to see if an update is needed